 How much vocabulary is enough when learning a foreign language?
 This is a common question people ask when they’re learning a new language.

-To gain native like command of a language, you need to understand the words, which will help you get the vocabulary, which can help you to express further.
+To gain native-like command of a language, you need to understand the words, which will help you get the vocabulary, which, in turn, can help you to express further.
 Once you grasp the vocabulary, you can gradually pick up the grammar part.

 Learning vocabulary means increasing your knowledge and understanding of a word and its uses.
 But what does this “knowledge” or “understanding” mean?

-Along with these, there are a lot of synonyms, antonyms and lot more.
-Now, if you are learning Japanese, each word is long and writing it is really complex, in that case, you can digest maximum 10 words a day, in a similar way if you are learning English you can easily cope up with 50 words a day.
+Along with these, there are a lot of synonyms, antonyms and a lot more.
+Now, if you are learning Japanese, each word is long and writing it is really complex.
+In that case, you can digest a maximum of 10 words a day.
+In a similar way, if you are learning English, you can easily cope with 50 words a day.

-Remember words are the building blocks.
+Remember that words are the building blocks.
 In a previous article, I explained more about this.
 Words are the most important part of the vocabulary that will help you express your thoughts.
-Learning “dry verbs” and grammar will never help you unless you know the words and its meaning.
+Learning “dry verbs” and grammar will never help you, unless you know the words and its meaning.

-So, my dear readers, target proficiency in at least 300 words in a month so that you can start communicating well and the rest will happen automatically and you will be able to demonstrate how much vocabulary is enough when learning a foreign language!
+So, my dear readers, target proficiency in at least 300 words in a month so that you can start communicating well, and the rest will happen automatically.
+Before you know it, you will be able to demonstrate how much vocabulary is enough when learning a foreign language!